The best gaming monitor 2023: top-tier displays for gaming

 While this is a very subjective question, there are some rules of thumb to go by when considering the size of your gaming monitor.

-Generally, esports players need the highest refresh rates possible and need to be able to see everything on the screen all at once, so a smaller screen size is prefered.
+Generally, esports players need the highest refresh rates possible and need to be able to see everything on the screen all at once, so a smaller screen size is preferred.
 Most pros don't use anything larger than a 27-inch display.

 If you've invested heavily in a high-end gaming rig though powered by one of the best graphics cards around, then you might be looking to enjoy some of the eye candy that these kinds of cards can pump out, especially at 4K on ultra settings.
 In this case, it can't hurt to go big, especially if you have the money to drop on a high-end gaming monitor, but 32-inch monitors or larger will let you see more detail while gaming.
-Don't go too large though, because the key metric to use here is pixels-per-inch, so if you have a 32-inch 4K display, you are going to get more pixels packed together than you would on a 48-inch 4K monitor.
-And since denser pixels means sharper resolution, 42-inches is really the max you should be going for on a 4K, graphics-quality-focused monitor.

-How do we test gaming monitors
+How we test gaming monitors

 Surprisingly, testing gaming monitors is a bit more involved than you might think.
 It’s more than just watching movies and playing a few games on them – though admittedly, we do quite a bit of that as well.
-After all, we do have to see how each monitor performs in real world scenarios.
+After all, we do have to see how each monitor performs in real-world scenarios.
 It’s a tough job, but someone has to do it.

 More than that, however, put every gaming monitor’s basic features like resolution, refresh rate, response time, color reproduction, and viewing angles through their paces, testing each accordingly.
 To test faster refresh rates, for example, we frantic, fast-paced titles.
-We also test extra features like HDR support, G-Sync and AMD FreeSync support, and blue light filter.
+We also test extra features like HDR support, G-Sync and AMD FreeSync support, and a blue light filter.

 Naturally, we take a good look at its design aspects, from its aesthetic down to its stand, mount, and availability of ports, as those are just as important.
-Then, we take everything we’ve learned about the gaming monitor and compare it to its price – whether or not it’s performance and features are worth the price, and if it offers the best value for consumers.
+Then, we take everything we’ve learned about the gaming monitor and compare it to its price – whether or not its performance and features are worth the price, and if it offers the best value for consumers.

 Today's best gaming monitor deals